| Newbies Guide | Technical Resources

 Please note the warnings at the bottom of the page.

-If you're in doubt about anything check in at Lada.co.uk for advice - as suspension failure can be fatal.
+If you're in doubt about anything check in at Lada.co.uk or with any of the better Niva Facebook groups for advice - as suspension failure can be fatal.

 The wedge increases the distance between the upper and lower wishbones by raising the coil's lower platform.